Director: Guy Ritchie

 Holmes tracks down the clues to a gentleman’s club where he and his brother Mycroft Holmes (Stephen Fry-Alice in Wonderland) celebrate to Dr Watson’s final night of bachelorhood.
 There Holmes meets the mysterious fortune teller Sim (Noomi Rapace-The Girl Who kicked the Hornet’s Nest) whose unwitting involvement with the Crown Prince’s murder makes her the next target for the killer.

 A number of popular Kent locations take a starring role in this latest blockbuster from director Guy Ritchie.
-The cast and crew returned to the Historic Dockyards in Chatham where the Punchbowl Pub fight scenes and the hanging of Lord Blackwood amongst other scenes were filmed for the first movie.
+The cast and crew returned to The Historic Dockyard Chatham where the Punchbowl Pub fight scenes and the hanging of Lord Blackwood amongst other scenes were filmed for the first movie.
 Eagle eyed viewers should watch the trailer below and see if they can spot the dockyards alongside the other Kent Locations!
+The Historic Dockyard Chatham is a popular film location, having previously featured in Rustom (2016) and Oliver Twist (2007).

 The production company also visited the Port of Dover where they boarded the Waverley Paddle Steamer to film the White Cliffs of Dover.
 The paddle steamer was re-built in 1947 after the original was sunk off Dunkirk in 1940 and now sails around the country offering tours to the general public.
-The Port of Dover can be seen most recently in Johnny English starring Rowan Atkinson which was shot in 2003 and also features in the James Bond classic Diamonds are Forever starring Sean Connery as the location for a dramatic hovercraft scene.
+The Port of Dover can be seen in Johnny English (2003) starring Rowan Atkinson and in the James Bond classic Diamonds are Forever (1971) starring Sean Connery as the location for a dramatic hovercraft scene.

 National Trust Property Knole in Sevenoaks was also used, though you’ll have a hard time spotting the structure of the inner courtyard in its new Alpine setting.
 Adored by Henry VII and given to him by the Archbishop of Canterbury in 1538, it later was presented to the Sackville family by Elizabeth I. The house showcases stunning architecture, priceless Stuart furniture and is set at the heart of the only remaining deer park in the county.
-A popular location it has also recently appeared in Pirates of the Caribbean: On Stranger Tides where the inner courtyard was transformed for scenes at the gallows between Captain Barbossa and Joshamee Gibbs.
+A popular film location it has appeared in Great British Railway Journeys – Series 7 (2016) and Pirates of the Caribbean: On Stranger Tides (2011).

 Lastly, crews took to Fort Amherst in Chatham to shoot scenes for the film.
 The extensive tunnels were the perfect double for the Paris sewer system.
 The fort is Britain’s largest Napoleonic Fortress and with an impressive network of historic buildings across 20 acres, it is becoming a firm favourite for film productions.
-The tunnels were used to replicate the sewers of Moscow for The Saint starring Val Kilmer in 1997.
+Fort Amherst has also featured in Jekyll and Hyde (2016) and The Saint (1997).
 Considered one of Britain’s most haunted Forts, it is open to the public, though apparently you’ll risk meeting one of the many poltergeists and ghostly apparitions that walk there.

 Sherlock Holmes: Game of Shadows was released in cinemas in December 2011 and is now available to buy on DVD.